 - This recipe is gluten-free.

 - To make this recipe dairy free swap butter for dairy-free butter like Nuttelex, cream for a dairy-free milk of your choice, and use dairy-free shredded parmesan instead of dairy cheese.
+If you are not using cheese, you can brush egg yolk on top of the pie before you put it in the oven.

 Optional Add-ins

-- You can add various herbs or spices to the mince mixture, like fresh thyme, chopped parsley, herbes de Provence or even a bouquet garni (a mixture of these herbs in a small muslin bag).
+- You can add various herbs or spices to the mince mixture, like fresh thyme, chopped fresh parsley, herbes de Provence or even a bouquet garni (a mixture of these herbs in a small muslin bag).

 - I used Nutmeg in this recipe, however you can also use all spice and fennel seeds.
+You could also add Worcestershire sauce to the beef filling if you would like an even deeper flavour.

 - You can also top the potato topping with bread crumbs if you want even more texture to your potato topping.